 Illustration By Jacqueline Ayer, Jamaican American Illustrator & Designer

-7 Awesome Jamaican Illustrators & Animators You Should Know About
+7 Awesome Jamaican Illustrators & Animators You Should Definitely Know About

 In one of my next lives (I plan on having a few) I’m coming back as an illustrator, it is the one talent I really wish I was born with or pursued early enough in life to have acquired it as a skill.

-Well since I’ve dedicated myself to this Columbus journey of ‘discovering’ and promoting digital Jamaicans and mostly to assuage my guilt for not knowing I want to introduce or reintroduce as the case may be, my readership to the new crop of super talented Jamaican illustrators and animators that you really shoulda been know bout.
+Well, since I’ve dedicated myself to this Columbus journey of ‘discovering’ and promoting digital Jamaicans.
+And mostly to assuage my guilt for not knowing.
+I want to introduce or reintroduce, as the case may be, my readership to the new crop of super talented Jamaican illustrators and animators that we all shoulda really been know bout.